datamade/data-analysis-guidelines/setup.md

       'shift-enter': 'hydrogen:run-cell'
     ```

 7. If you haven't already, activate the virtualenv where you installed `ipython` and `ipykernel`, then open Atom with `atom .`.
-You must open Atom from the command line while your virtualenv is activated to use `hydrogen` – if you get a "Kernel not found error," this is usually the problem!
+    - **You must open Atom from the command line while your virtualenv is activated to use Hydrogen.** If you get a "Kernel not found error," this is usually the problem!
-7. In Atom, open (or create) a Pweave markdown file, and try running a code cell (that is, all the code enclosed by a `<<>>=` and `@`) with `shift + enter`.
+8. In Atom, open (or create) a Pweave markdown file, and try creating and running a code cell (that is, all a block of code enclosed between `<<>>=` and `@`) with `shift + enter`.
+    - Head on over to [Data analysis 101](/using-the-toolkit.md) for more on writing Pweave input files!

 ### Install LaTeX